 Together, Teams and Roles set access on a broad level, affecting multiple users.
 In order to provide the right level of access, you may need to adjust your Users' Teams multiple times throughout a Project.
 Given this fact, there are many different ways to adjust and control a user's Team assignment, from when users are onboarded, to on-the-fly corrections.
 This article will cover the various methods of initiating and adjusting a user account's team assignment.

 Create Teams to group users with similar characteristics, like demographic and technical segmentations, in order to have greater organization for reporting purposes, and to customize content for specific groups.

 For example, an iOS Team might have a slightly different activity and related Survey to complete than an Android team, due to the differences in operating systems.
 Teams allow you to easily ensure that the right people have access to the right activities and correct Surveys.

 Static Roles necessary to dictate are at the Community level and Project level.
 These set blanket rights for your Teams to access your portal and resources.
 Here are the available static roles and their functions:

 Dynamic Roles are necessary within Project Feedback Types.
 Theses set access for feedback your Teams can view and submit.
 Here are the available dynamic roles and their functions:

 Every account in Centercode starts on one or more Teams.
-Opportunities, found within Recruiting, provide this structure.
-As any account joins your portal through an Opportunity, it’s added to the Team(s) selected.
+Recruitments, found within Recruiting, provide this structure.
+As any account joins your portal through a Recruitment, it’s added to the Team(s) selected.
 From there, everything else is controlled through assigning Roles to those Team(s).
 You can then leverage those accounts or those Teams for access control or even as a means for reassignment to specific groups for segmentation purposes.